droc101/teehee/README.md

 # teehee
 This is my AP CSA final project.
 It's an old school FPS written in (mostly) java.
+This branch is for improvements I am making after the project was due.
+The original project is on the 'main' branch.

+Uses Java 22.

 ### File Structure
 / = Main java code